 They already “collect it all” but that isn’t enough.
 End to end encryption along with anonymity tools like Tor introduce blind spots for them.
 To a power crazed predator this is completely unacceptable.
 They have a complete disregard for your privacy, it’s a word without meaning to them.
 Any communication they can’t read is a threat.
 Absolute control of what they increasingly see as a prison population (no crypto for inmates!) is their endgame.
 We’re not being treated like US citizens the methods and ideology being used today is more in tune with an occupation than law and order governance.

 I’m going to give you some of what I’ve learned about mitigating state level threats but if you don’t have some minimal experience with linux, networking and computers in general this will be very difficult.
 I’m assuming you’ve read a few books on computer security / hacking because without it you could have the best setup and fail due to simple misconfigurations let alone having an advanced adversary try to pick you apart.
-If you don’t have these prerequisites you can however use a live Tails or Subgraph DVD and still have decent security.
+If you don’t have these prerequisites you can however use a live Tails or Subgraph DVD and still have great security.

 Your starting point to the internet matters because of timing attacks / metadata.
 Public WIFI, anonymously bought 3G/4G dongles (used at locations not associated with you) or connections not belonging to you significantly decreases the chances of correlation in real time or at a later date.
 Tor is not magical it’s just three hops and governments own many of the nodes.
 Governments also share data with each other to identify Tor users.